 A tax extension requires that you still pay 90% of your estimated taxes by the original deadline.
 The difference is that you have six months to work out the specifics and file the final paperwork.
 It is good to know that you have some wiggle room if you need it, but ultimately, you are just creating a headache for yourself if you do not pay on time.

 You would be considered a tax protester, charged with fraud, and charged a penalty of 75% of all taxes owed.
 Furthermore, tax evasion can land you in prison; so, unless you live off the grid, spend or make an insignificantly small amount of money and barter with goods and services, you are probably going to have to pay taxes at some point.

-In 2017, for the fiscal year 2016, just 0.7% of those who filed a 1040 were audited, the lowest in a decade.
 There are usually three circumstances that cause the IRS to take a closer look at your return.

 Unfortunately, there is no easy answer to this question since it depends on what types of deductions you and your partner might claim, medical deductions you might have, and your income levels.
 For instance, you do not have to file jointly to claim the child tax credit, but the $2K credit begins to phase out at $400K for joint filers and $200K for separate filers.

 You do not have to file an income tax return if you make less than the minimum income requirements for the tax year.
 The minimum is different for those 65 and older, those who file jointly and separately, and those who are claimed as a dependent.

 A dependent is anyone who lives with you other than your spouse for whom you are providing more than half of your financial support.
 Children are the most common dependents, but elderly parents and other relatives can qualify, even unemployed friends crashing on your couch.